commodity-js/commodity/packages/docs/docs/guides/performance.md

 **Important**: Your factory function will only ever be called **once per `assemble()` call**.
 This eliminates the need for traditional DI service lifecycles (transient, scoped, singleton, etc.).

--   **Need something called multiple times?** Return a function from your factory instead of a value
+-   **Need something called multiple times, or run side-effects?** Return a function from your factory instead of a value

 ```typescript
 // ✅ Good: Factory called once, returns a function for multiple calls